Cassidy Lichtman: Professional career

-She participated in the 2014 FIVB Volleyball World Grand Prix, the 2011 and 2015 PanAmerican Games and the 2012, 2013, 2014 and 2015 PanAmerican Cups.
+She participated in the 2014 FIVB Volleyball World Grand Prix, the 2011 and 2015 Pan American Games and the 2012, 2013, 2014 and 2015 PanAmerican Cups.
 On the club level she played for five years in Poland, Switzerland, Azerbaijan, France and China, ending with Sichuan Women's Volleyball in 2015.

+In 2021 Lichtman came out of retirement to become a founding member in the first season of Athletes Unlimited Pro Volleyball.
+She played in the first two seasons of the new league, earning a medal with a fourth place finish in Season 2.
+During this time she was also the first athlete to sit on the Board of Directors of Athletes Unlimited.

+In 2022, Lichtman retired from competition and became the Director of Volleyball for Athletes Unlimited.
+She was named one of AdWeek's Most Powerful Women in Sports in 2022.

 College career

-Lichtman graduated from Stanford in 2011 with a BA in Political Science and an MA in History.
+Lichtman graduated from Stanford in 2011 with a BA in political science and an MA in history.
 She received both degrees in only four years while also playing for the Stanford Women's Volleyball Team.
 She played multiple positions including outside hitter and setter.
 Her teams won four Pac10 Championships and Lichtman was named a first team AVCA All-American in both her junior and senior seasons.
 She was also named to the first team Academic All-American.

 After retiring from the US National Team in 2016, Lichtman returned to Stanford as an assistant coach during the 2016 season when Stanford Volleyball won the National Championship.